markwylde/upload-to-bunny/README.md

 The `uploadToBunny` function accepts the following options:

 - `storageZoneName` (string, required): The name of your BunnyCDN storage zone.
-- `cleanDestination` (boolean, optional): If set to `true`, the target directory will be cleaned before uploading.
-Default is `false`.
+- `cleanDestination` ("simple" | "avoid-deletes", optional): How to clean the destination before uploading.
+If omitted, no cleaning occurs.
+  - `"simple"`: Deletes the target directory first, then uploads everything.
+Fastest, but Bunny can misbehave if a file is deleted and then immediately re-uploaded to the same path.
+  - `"avoid-deletes"`: Recursively prunes only remote files/folders not present locally and keeps files that are about to be replaced.
+This works around Bunny's delete-then-reupload issue.
 - `accessKey` (string, required): Your BunnyCDN access key.
 - `maxConcurrentUploads` (number, optional): The maximum number of files to upload concurrently.
 Default is 10.